2023-06-22 17:25:15

 At retirement age, women receive 20,000 francs less in pensions per year, according to a study by the insurer Swiss Life published on Thursday.
 This persistent gap with men is explained by a lower proportion of women contributing to the 2nd pillar, career paths that are more frequently interrupted or even wage inequalities.

-Women over 65 received, on average, about a third less in pensions.
+Women over 65 received, on average, regarding a third less in pensions.
 These figures match those of the Federal Statistical Office.
 According to the OFS, the average pension for women in Switzerland is around 36,000 francs per year, while that for men is close to 55,000 francs.

 This difference has not changed in recent years.
 It affects more markedly women who live alone.
 Those in a couple have a higher standard of living, since the partner’s pension also contributes to the household budget.
 Thus, according to the Swiss Life study, a woman who lives alone will have a monthly pension up to 1100 francs lower than that of a man living alone.